Facebook Pixel

 Design:

 The system and software design documents are created at this phase following the requirement specification document, which clarifies the entire system's architecture.
-The design phase informs the model's subsequent phase.
-At this step, two different types of design papers are created:

 High-Level Design (HLD):